 Hence, eating more salt helps with 90% of all physical side effects of intermittent fasting.

-Besides the increased need for salt, the body also needs more water due to glycogen depletion to stay hydrated and prevent headaches.
+Besides the increased need for salt, the body needs more water due to glycogen depletion to stay hydrated and prevent headaches.

 Before the human body goes into ketosis and uses fat as its primary energy source, it breaks down carbohydrate stores, flushing out water and electrolytes.